aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 ![Image description](images/architecture.jpg)

-1. The sensor component is developed with the AWS IoT Device SDK for Javascript.
-The sensor is registered as a Thing in IoT Core and publishes random pH values for six sensors in a JSON payload to the Cloud every 2 seconds.
+1. The sensor component is developed with the AWS IoT Device SDK for JavaScript.
+The sensors are registered as _Things_ in IoT Core and publish random values to the Cloud on a configurable frequency.
+Metadata about each sensor, such as its geolocation, is stored in a _Thing Shadow_.

-2. A rule in IoT Core subscribes to the message topic and forwards the JSON payload to a Lambda function.
+2. A rule in IoT Core subscribes to the message topic and forwards the JSON payload to a Lambda function and the IoT Analytics pipeline.

-3. The Node js Lambda function executes a GraphQL mutatation in AppSync.
-The mutation saves the latest value for the sensor in DynamoDB and broadcasts the latest value in real-time to the web dashboard.
+3. The Node.js Lambda function executes a GraphQL mutation in AppSync.
+The mutation saves the sensor's value in DynamoDB and broadcasts the value in real-time to the web dashboard.
 The Lambda function uses an IAM role and policy to obtain permissions to interact with AppSync.

-4. The React web dashboard application is written in Typescript and subscribes to the AppSync sensor update subscriptions.
-When new  values are received, the map on the screen is updated in real-time to reflect the new sensor values.
+4. The React web dashboard application is written in TypeScript and subscribes to the AppSync sensor subscriptions.
+When new values are received, a map is updated in real-time to reflect the new sensor values.
 The application uses Cognito to authenticate users and allow them to perform the AppSync subscription.

+5. The QuickSight dashboard generates charts and reports for Business Intelligence functions using data from the IoT Analytics timeseries optimized datastore.

 ## Getting Started